FeiyouG/commander.nvim/README.md

 Above snippet will only set the keymaps for _"Find files"_ and _"LSP code actions"_, but not for others.
-The resulted `comamnder` prompt will look like this:
+The resulted `commander` prompt will look like this:

 ![demo2](https://github.com/FeiyouG/commander.nvim/blob/assets/demo_mode.png)